SaltyBrownie/3DHumanModeling/README.md

 ### Fusion 360
 > Fusion 360 is a commercial computer-aided design, computer-aided manufacturing, computer-aided engineering and printed circuit board design software application, developed by Autodesk.
 It is available for Windows and macOS, with simplified applications available for Android and iOS

-Fusion 360 Autodesk education lisence was used for learning purposes only.
+Fusion 360 Autodesk education licence was used for learning purposes only.

 ### Ultimaker Cura
 > Cura is an open source slicing application for 3D printers.
 It was created by David Braam who was later employed by Ultimaker, a 3D printer manufacturing company, to maintain the software.
 Cura is available under LGPLv3 license

+Setting for PLA was adjusted to fit the selected filament brand and type.
 ### Creality Ender 3V2
 - Printer used is stock model with little modifications
 > https://www.creality.com/products/ender-3-v2-3d-printer-csco